beekhof/community/contributors/design-proposals/node/draft-20171117-node-fence.md

    1. **REM** receives the error condition and starts a timer
    1. In parallel, **WKR** attempts to detect and recover the issue before the timer expires
    1. The timer expires
-   1. the Machine API is invoked to Delete the worker, allowing the workloads to be rescheduled
+   1. **REM** invokes the Machine API to DELETE the worker, allowing the workloads to be rescheduled
-   1. the Machine API instructs the configured **ACT** to Delete the worker
+   1. The Machine API instructs the configured **ACT** to DELETE the worker
    1. **ACT** deprovisions the node
-   1. Failed Jobs will be retried after DELAY until they succeed.
+   1. Failed deprovision operations will be retried after DELAY until they succeed or manually confirmed by the admin.

-   In the case of the initial Bare Metal Actuator, *deprovisioning* translates to:
+   In the case of the Pod Based Actuator, *deprovisioning* translates to:

    1. **ACT** retrieves the relevant config object for that node
-   1. **ACT** creates a Job to power off the machine using the configuration details.
+   1. **ACT** creates a Job to delete the machine using the configuration details.

-   Subsequent versions will eventually deprovision the machine like other ACTs.

-1. A worker becomes wedged or unreachable while **NPD** is recovering
-   1. As per scenario 1, 3 or 4 depending on how long the condition persists

-1. A worker becomes wedged or unreachable while **REM** is recovering
-   1. As per scenario 2, 3 or 4 depending on how long the condition persists

-1. A worker with a large workload becomes permanently unreachable (assumes a reboot method is available)
-   1. **NPD** detects the failure and reports an error condition
-   1. **REM** receives the error condition and starts a timer
-   1. The timer expires
-   1. **REM** checks the size of all current workloads
-   1. If any exceed THRESHOLD, a Reboot is requested and the timer is restarted
-   1. As per scenario 4 if the **NPD** does not report the worker is healthy before the timer expires again

 1. A worker being actively triaged becomes permanently unreachable
    1. Admin configures a ‘triage’ node selector (usually by name or tag) in the REM’s configuration